-- 1. Any active sensor (emitting light, sound, or electromagnetic waves into the environment in order to measure reflections) is not allowed. - 2.
-External sensors, such as cameras and microphones, may not be placed in the legs or arms of the robots.
-They should be placed in the robot's head. - 3.
-Touch sensors, force sensors, and temperature sensors may be placed at any position on the robot. - 4.
+- 3. Touch sensors, force sensors, and temperature sensors may be placed at any position on the robot. - 4.
 Sensors inside the robot may measure all quantities of interest, including (but not limited to) voltages, currents, forces, movements, accelerations, and rotational speeds.
 They can be at any position inside the robot.